SpinyN0rman/sophienorthroptech/content/posts/le-thargic-thursday.md

 This lovely sloth was given to Amber by one of her uncles for a Christmas gift.
 She was playing with it today, and I thought “yes, I feel like one of those!”

 Made vegan cupcakes with children.
 All the different spellings of “cake” were amazing!!
-My favourite though is “cacks”
+KaMy favourite though is “cacks” a slang term for underwear.
+What’s better is that if I type the word cacks into a search engine, it shows me cake recipes!
+So it seems Amber’s not alone in spelling things phonetically!

 Did some Times Tables Rockstars